Most kidney stones are small enough (less than 4mm in diameter) to be passed out in your urine and can probably be treated at home.

 You should drink enough water to make your urine colourless.
-If your urine is yellow or brown, you are not drinking enough.
+If your urine is yellow or brown, you're not drinking enough.

 Admission to hospital

-If your kidney stone has moved into your ureter and it is causing severe pain, your GP may admit you to hospital for treatment.
+If your kidney stone has moved into your ureter (the tube that carries waste products from the kidneys to the bladder), and it's causing severe pain, your GP may admit you to hospital for treatment.

 This may be necessary if:

-- you are at an increased risk of your kidneys failing (for example, because you only have one kidney)
+- you're at an increased risk of your kidneys failing (for example, because you only have one kidney)

-- your symptoms do not improve within an hour of being given painkillers or anti-sickness medication
+- your symptoms don't improve within an hour of being given painkillers or anti-sickness medication

-- you are dehydrated and you are vomiting too much to keep fluids down
+- you're dehydrated and vomiting too much to keep fluids down

 Treating large kidney stones

-If a kidney stone is too big to be passed naturally (6-7mm in diameter or larger), you may need to have treatment to remove it another way.
+If a kidney stone is too big to be passed naturally – 6-7mm (about 0.23 to 0.27in) in diameter or larger – you may need treatment to remove it another way.